Ullaskar Dutta

-Ullaskar Dutta (16 April 1885 – 17 May 1965) was an Indian revolutionary associated with Anushilan Samiti and Jugantar of Bengal, and was a close associate of Barindra nath Ghosh.
+Ullaskar Dutta (16 April 1885 – 17 May 1965) was an Indian revolutionary associated with Anushilan Samiti and Jugantar of Bengal, and was a close associate of Barindra Ghosh.
+He was the principal bomb maker of the Jugantar group until Hemchandra Kanungo returned from Paris learning political theory and explosive chemistry.

 Early life

-Ullaskar was born on 16 April 1885 to a Baidya family in the village of Kalikachha, Sarail, then located under the Brahmanbaria subdivision of the Bengal Province's Tipperah District (present-day Bangladesh).
+Ullaskar was born on 16 April 1885 to a Bengali Baidya family in the village of Kalikachha, Sarail, then located under the Brahmanbaria subdivision of the Bengal Province's Tipperah District (present-day Bangladesh).
 His father Dwijadas Duttagupta was a member of the Brahmo Samaj and had a degree in agriculture from the University of London.
 After passing entrance examination in 1903, he took admission in the Presidency College, Kolkata and his passion was for the subject Chemistry.
 However, he was rusticated from the college for hitting a British professor, Professor Russell, who made some derogatory comment about Bengalis.

 Revolutionary activities

 Ullaskar was a member of the Jugantar party and he became expert in bomb-making.
-Khudiram Bose used a bomb manufactured by Ullaskar and Hem Chandra Das in an attempt to murder the venerable magistrate, Kingsford.
+Khudiram Bose used a bomb manufactured by Ullaskar and Hem Chandra Das in an attempt to murder the notorious magistrate, Kingsford.
 However, police caught many members of the Jugantar group including Ullaskar Dutta, Barindra Ghosh and Khudiram.